Loop quantum gravity: Spin foam derived from the Hamiltonian constraint operator

 This then naturally gives rise to the two-complex (a combinatorial set of faces that join along edges, which in turn join on vertices) underlying the spin foam description; we evolve forward an initial spin network sweeping out a surface, the action of the Hamiltonian constraint operator is to produce a new planar surface starting at the vertex.
 We are able to use the action of the Hamiltonian constraint on the vertex of a spin network state to associate an amplitude to each "interaction" (in analogy to Feynman diagrams).
 See figure below.
-This opens up a way of trying to directly link canonical LQG to a path integral description.
-Now just as a spin networks describe quantum space, each configuration contributing to these path integrals, or sums over history, describe 'quantum space-time'.
-Because of their resemblance to soap foams and the way they are labeled John Baez gave these 'quantum space-times' the name 'spin foams'.
+This opens a way of trying to directly link canonical LQG to a path integral description.
+Just as a spin networks describe quantum space, each configuration contributing to these path integrals, or sums over history, describe 'quantum spacetime'.
+Because of their resemblance to soap foams and the way they are labeled John Baez gave these 'quantum spacetimes' the name 'spin foams'.

 There are however severe difficulties with this particular approach, for example the Hamiltonian operator is not self-adjoint, in fact it is not even a normal operator (i.e. the operator does not commute with its adjoint) and so the spectral theorem cannot be used to define the exponential in general.
 The most serious problem is that the $\hat{H} (x)$'s are not mutually commuting, it can then be shown the formal quantity $\int [d N] e^{i \int d^3 x N (x) \hat{H} (x)}$ cannot even define a (generalized) projector.
 The master constraint (see below) does not suffer from these problems and as such offers a way of connecting the canonical theory to the path integral formulation.